ros2/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

 Generating a Keystore and necessary Enclaves
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similarly to previous tutorials, intialize a new keystore tree directory.
+Similarly to previous tutorials, initialize a new keystore tree directory.
 This will create *enclaves/* *public/* and *private/* directories, which are explained in more detail in `ROS 2 Security enclaves <https://design.ros2.org/articles/ros2_security_enclaves.html>`_.

 .. code-block:: bash